 - 1. Make sure you have the appropriate privileges to create workflows on a site collection. - 2.
 Create a new workflow using SharePoint Designer. - 3.
 Associate the workflow with the library of your choice.
-Do not tick any of the boxes next to the 'Automatically start....' options, we want to start this workflow manually.
-If you wish to run this workflow automatically then you may want to add an extra column to determine if a file has been split before, similar to the technique used in 14.1 Secure PDFs using SharePoint Designer Workflows. - 4.
+Do not tick any of the boxes next to the 'Automatically start...' options, we want to start this workflow manually.
+If you wish to run this workflow automatically then you may want to add an extra column to determine if a file has been split before, similar to the technique used in 14.1 Secure files using SharePoint Designer Workflows. - 4.
 Design the workflow as per the following screen.
 In summary it does the following: - Check if the file is in PDF format.
-Otherwise it cannot be split. - The 'split' files are written to a folder named 'Split Files' so make sure this folder exists. e.g. "Shared Documents/Split Files/spf-{0:D5}.pdf".
+Otherwise, it cannot be split. - The 'split' files are written to a folder named 'Split Files' so make sure this folder exists. e.g. "Shared Documents/Split Files/spf-{0:D5}.pdf".
 You can leave our sample file name or merge the file's name in using workflow lookups. - Log the generated list of Item IDs to the workflow history.

-If File Type equals pdf

-$Split\ \underline{Shared\ Documents}\ to\ \underline{Shared\ Documents/Split...}\ .\ Split\ by\ \underline{Number\ of\ Paqes}\ using\ batch\ size\ /\ bookmark\ level\ \underline{10}\ .$ $Store\ the\ parts'\ details\ in\ List\ ID:\ \underline{Variable:\ List\ ID}\ ,\ Item\ IDs:\ \underline{Variable:\ List\ Item\ IDs}$ then Log Variable: List Item IDs to the workflow history list
+If File Type equals pdf Split Shared Documents to Shared Documents/Split Split by Number of Pages using batch size / bookmark level 10 .
+Store the parts' details in List ID: Variable: List ID , Item IDs: Variable: List Item IDs then Log Variable: List Item IDs to the workflow history list

 Publish the workflow and create / convert / upload a PDF file in the document library.
 From the file's context menu select 'Workflows' and run your workflow.
-Depending on the size of the document the split files will be generated in a matter of seconds
+Depending on the size of the document the split files will be generated in a matter of seconds.